slavenf/sfl-library/doc/small_map.md

     Returns a reference to the mapped value of the element with key equivalent to `key` or `x`.
 If no such element exists, an exception of type `std::out_of_range` is thrown.

     **Note:**
-    Overload (3) participates in overload resolution only if `KeyEqual::is_transparent` exists and is a valid type.
+    Overload (3) participates in overload resolution only if `Compare::is_transparent` exists and is a valid type.
 It allows calling this function without constructing an instance of `Key`.

     **Complexity:**
-    Linear in `size()`.
+    Logarithmic in `size()`.

     **Exceptions:**
     `std::out_of_range` if the container does not have an element with the specified key.